Read the Latest

 For more information about research, please call our main office at 412-692-6438.

 An interview with Pediatric Sleep Medicine specialist Sangeeta Chakravorty, MD, Dip.
-ABSM, of the Pediatric Sleep Program at Children’s Hospital of Pittsburgh of UPMC.
+ABSM, of the Pediatric Sleep Program at UPMC Children’s Hospital of Pittsburgh.

 Dr. Vellody: Welcome back everyone to the Down Syndrome Center of Western Pennsylvania podcast.
 I am your host, Dr. Kishore Vellody.
 Today, we are joined by Dr. Sangeeta Chakravorty who is our Pediatric Sleep Medicine specialist at the Children’s Hospital of Pittsburgh.
 Dr. Chakravorty, it’s great to have you join us today.
 Could we start off with hearing a little bit about your training background?

 Dr. Chakravorty: Sure!
 I trained as a neurologist in Buffalo New York.
 My training background was actually in adult neurology.
 Then I did a sub-specialty training fellowship in sleep disorder medicine at Emory University in Atlanta.
 I have been in Pittsburgh for the last 12 years but I have been specifically interested in pediatric sleep for the last 7 years and that is how long I have been here at Children’s.

 Dr. Vellody: Great.
 Well thanks again for joining us on the podcast.
 As you might imagine, we’re hoping you can give us some information on sleep apnea and sleep studies today.
 Sleep apnea is known to be extremely common in kids with Down syndrome so this information will be very useful to our families.
 Before we get too far ahead, can you give us some background on what sleep apnea is?